Accessibility and Disability Services

 Students should initiate the registration process by submitting an online application, located on the ADS website, along with documentation of their disability.
 Students are also welcome to call or visit the ADS office for further information.

 Testing Services Center

 The Testing Services Center provides testing accommodations for students registered with Accessibility and Disability Services.
-Services provided by the center include, but are not limited to, extended testing time, reduced distraction testing spaces, reading and writing software, computers and assistive technology.
+The center offers extended testing time, reduced distraction testing spaces, reading and writing software, computers and assistive technology.
 All tests are proctored to ensure academic integrity.